-After carefully positioning the outer half so that its exterior edge exactly coincides with that of the inner half, apply the endless rubber band.
+After carefully positioning the outer half so that Its exterior edge exactly coincides with that of the inner half, apply the endless rubber band.

-Fit the metal band, starting at the front end of the chaincase and drawing together the two free ends with the fingers of one hand while with he other hand insert the binding screw.
+Fit the metal band, starting at the front end of the chaincase and drawing together the two free ends with the fingers of one hand while with the other hand insert the binding screw.

-Whilst slowly tightening this binding screw apply at the same time light taps all round the band exterior using a small rubber mallet.
+Whilst slowly tightening this binding screw apply at the same time light blows all round the band exterior using a small rubber mallet.

-These fight taps will cause the metal band to creep on the rubber to ensure an even all round pressure, and make an astounding difference in the extent to which the binding Screw can be tightened down.
+These light blows will cause the metal band to creep on the rubber to ensure an even all round pressure, and will make an astounding difference in the extent to which the binding screw can be tightened down.